K. S. Lal

-Kishori Saran Lal (1920–2002), better known as K. S. Lal, was an Indian historian.
+Kishori Saran Lal (1920–2002), better known as K. S. Lal, was an Indian Hindu nationalist historian.
 He is the author of several works, mainly on the medieval history of India.

 Career

 He obtained his master's degree in 1941 at the University of Allahabad.
 In 1945 he obtained his D.Phil. with a dissertation on the history of the Khaljis.
 This dissertation formed the basis for his book History of the Khaljis.
 He started his career as a Lecturer of History in the Allahabad University, though he served in this position only for a brief period.

 From 1945 to 1963 he was with Madhya Pradesh Educational Service and taught at the Government Colleges at Nagpur, Jabalpur, and Bhopal.
 In 1963, he joined University of Delhi as a reader and taught Medieval Indian history in its History Department.

 For the next ten years, starting 1973, he was the Professor and Head of the Department of History, first at the University of Jodhpur (1973–79), and then at the Central University of Hyderabad (1979–83).

-Besides his mother tongue Hindi, he was fluent in Persian, Old Persian, Urdu, and other languages.
+Besides his mother tongue Hindi, he was also fluent in Persian, Old Persian and Urdu.

-In 2001 he was appointed chairman of the Indian Council for Historical Research (ICHR) and also placed on the National Council of Educational Research and Training (NCERT) Committee to draft the model school syllabus on Indian History.
+In 2001 he was appointed chairman of the Indian Council for Historical Research (ICHR) and also placed on the National Council of Educational Research and Training (NCERT) Committee to draft the model school syllabus on Indian history.